nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 they have resolved reported issue. deploys checks in both the check-in tests as well as the container pipeline.

-Tools like [mend](https://www.mend.io/), [Synk](https://snyk.io/) and those
+Tools like [mend](https://www.mend.io/), [Snyk](https://snyk.io/) and those
 built into GitHub have been used for scanning in the check-in phase.
-Often a number of differents scans are required to cover all of the important aspects which include scans of:
+Often a number of different scans are required to cover all of the important aspects which include scans of:
-* application depencencies for vulnerabilities
+* application dependencies for vulnerabilities
 * os packages for vulnerabilities
 * source code using static analysis
 * container images for best practices (not running as root etc.)